Learning to Efficiently Plan Robust Frictional Multi-Object Grasps: Introduction

 We use \textit{MOG-Net} in a novel grasp planner to generate robust multi-object grasps.
 The planner maximizes the predicted number of objects grasped per pick attempt in cluttered scenes.
 To improve robustness to state and control uncertainty, we weight \textit{MOG-Net's} predictions with the probability of satisfying multi-object grasping necessary conditions, obtained via Monte-Carlo sampling.

-In physical experiments, we find an 11.7\% increase in success rates, a 1.7x increase in picks per hour, and an 8.2x decrease in grasp planning time compared to prior work on multi-object grasping.
-Compared to single-object grasping we find a 2.2x increase in picks per hour.
-This work contributes:
+We find a 13.7\% increase in success rate, a 1.6x increase in picks per hour, and an 6.3x decrease in grasp planning time compared to prior work~\cite{Agboh-ISRR-2022} on multi-object grasping.
+Compared to single-object grasping we find a 3.1x increase in picks per hour.
+This work makes 4 contributions:

-\begin{itemize} \item The derivation of a frictional multi-object grasping necessary condition.
-We use it to filter inadmissible grasps. \item \textit{MOG-Net}: a robust multi-object grasp neural network, self-supervised in real to predict the number of objects grasped out of a target group, given a grasp candidate. \item A grasp planning algorithm that generates grasps that are robust to state and control uncertainty, by considering the probability of necessary conditions being satisfied.
-It is robust to model disparity since \textit{MOG-Net} was trained in real. \end{itemize}
+\begin{enumerate} \item The derivation of a frictional multi-object grasping necessary condition to filter inadmissible grasps. \item \textit{MOG-Net}: a robust multi-object grasp neural network, self-supervised in real to predict the number of objects grasped out of a target group, given a grasp candidate. \item A grasp planning algorithm, $\mu$-MOG, that generates grasps that are robust to state and control uncertainty, by considering the probability of necessary conditions being satisfied. \item Physical experiments evaluating the methods with randomized scenes of 58 polyhedral objects totaling 2532 grasp attempts. \end{enumerate}